Radioactive waste found at Missouri elementary school

-Environmental investigation consultants have found significant radioactive contamination at an elementary school in suburban St. Louis where nuclear weapons were produced during World War II
+Environmental investigation consultants have found significant radioactive contamination where nuclear weapons were produced during World War II

 There is significant radioactive contamination at an elementary school in suburban St. Louis where nuclear weapons were produced during World War II, according to a new report by environmental investigation consultants.